adslbarxatov/IOP/docs/index.md

 ### 4. No payments and / or restrictions for content are permitted

-All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Lab to members and provided by members to the Laboratory free of any copyrights and without any payments, explicit and implied. *All related rights issues are resolved by sender by himself before submitting of content.
-Non-free content is removed from free access*.
+⁽¹⁾ All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Lab to members and provided by members to the Laboratory free of any restrictions and without any payments, explicit and implied, subject to compliance with Product regulation #1 of this Policy.

+⁽²⁾ All related rights issues are resolved by sender by himself before submitting of content.
+Non-free content is removed from Policy Scope.

-The indication of the content author is allowed.
-If there is no author information, the user who provided the content is listed as the creator of the content.
+⁽³⁾ The indication of the content author is allowed.
+If there is no author information, the user who provided the content to Laboratory is listed as the creator of the content.

 &nbsp;